Cannery Row Magazine

 “Now has anyone heard of the Greek cynic Diogenes and his search for one honest man?”

-The next morning John awoke at seven.
-He showered and shaved, ate a bowl of cereal with a pear in it and by eight was walking the two blocks to the church carrying the chairs he had borrowed.
+The next morning, John awoke at seven.
+He showered and shaved, ate a bowl of cereal with a pear in it and, by eight, was walking the two blocks to the church, carrying the chairs he had borrowed.
 The day was crisp and clear and he relished the coolness that nipped at his bare hands.
 It was the day before the fight and he thought he should give Cyril Byrd a call.
 He didn’t have his number though and didn’t know the name of the woman he was living with.

 Halfway along Chancery Lane, a cobble-stoned alley leading up a hill to an English-style pub, he saw one of the posters announcing the match.
 Sandra had drawn caricatures of Cyril and himself and had them facing each other with gloves raised.
 He had described Cyril to her and she had done a decent job of rendering his likeness.
 He looked black anyway and that was the main thing.
-What made him pause at this poster - he’d already seen four downtown - was that someone had used a marker to scrawl a Swastika over Cyril Bird’s face and wrote the word 'Nigger' below it.
+What made him pause at this poster - he’d already seen four downtown - was that someone had used a marker to scrawl a Swastika over Cyril Bird’s face and written the word 'Nigger' below it.
 John set the chairs down and removed the poster from the wall.
 He folded it and put it in his pocket.

 When he got to the church, he set the chairs on the landing between the offices and the auditorium where he had got them from and climbed the stairs.
-The Reverend Cairn’s door was open and John could see that Cairn was at his desk flipping through a magazine.
+The Reverend Cairn’s door was open and John could see that Cairn was at his desk, flipping through a magazine.
 He stepped inside and fished the poster from his pocket.

 “I would like your opinion on this,” he said as he handed the poster over.
 The Reverend closed the magazine, a Sears Christmas Catalogue, and took the poster into his hands.
-As he studied it he clicked his tongue against his teeth
+As he studied it, he clicked his tongue against his teeth